 Those children attending South Side and North Side who want a full-day program will be joined together as a mixed age class in the afternoons.
 Our all-day class is a wonderful option for children of working parents or for anyone who would benefit from the extra time and opportunity of a full-day program.
 The class’s mixed age grouping allows all children to work together on projects, and to advance at their own level of interest and ability.
 It is a community of learners where everyone is respected for where he or she is on the learning continuum.
 Older children are leaders who delight in explaining and modeling for other students, thus reinforcing their own learning.
 Younger children are eager to follow the interests and examples of the older chidlren, thus benefiting from an added social interest in learning new things.

-The goal of the Overfield Kindergarten program is to help children develop and broaden their problem-solving and higher level thinking skills, their personalities, and their interests.
-Our Kindergarten is a Reggio-inspired program that allows each child to flourish as an individual who will be well-prepared for first grade and beyond.
-We strive to develop the kindergartners’ curiosity, creativity, and confidence.
-The children use a wide variety of materials and manipulatives; they enjoy quality children’s literature; they explore our vast campus; and they interact with the natural world around them.
-Developmentally appropriate experiences happen in an enriched and caring environment.
+The goal of the Overfield Kindergarten/1st Grade program is to help children develop and broaden their problem-solving and higher level thinking skills, their personalities, and their interests.
+We strive to nurture their curiosity, creativity, and confidence by incorporating a wide variety of materials and manipulatives; sharing quality children’s literature; integrating regular explorations of our vast campus; and supporting interactions with the natural world.